El Disco Duro

-El Disco Duro (Spanish for "The Hard Disk") is an unreleased and later cancelled studio album by Puerto Rican rapper Daddy Yankee.
+El Disco Duro (Spanish for "The Hard Album" or, more literally "The Hard Drive") is an unreleased and later cancelled studio album by Puerto Rican rapper Daddy Yankee.
 It was originally scheduled to be released during early 2017 under its original title King Daddy II: Elemento DY, a sequel to his previous album King Daddy, produced by Los de la Nazza, a production duo that worked with Daddy Yankee from 2007 to 2014.
-The album was to include "Sígueme y Te Sigo", "Dura", "Vaivén" and "Shaky Shaky" as singles, which were released between March 2015 and April 2016.
+The album was to include "Sígueme y Te Sigo", "Vaivén" and "Shaky Shaky" as singles, which were released between March 2015 and April 2016.